Narcotics effects can range from mild to severe, and can potentially lead to fatal situations such as coma or death.

 Opioids work by binding to receptors in the brain and body that are involved in feelings of pain and pleasure.
 When binding to these receptors, they block pain signals and release dopamine, a neurotransmitter that produces a pleasurable feeling.
 This dopamine release can strongly reinforce the act of taking the drug, making you want to repeat the experience.4

-Long-term use of prescription narcotics, even as prescribed by a doctor, can cause some people to develop a tolerance to the drug, which means they need higher or more frequent doses of the drug to get the desired effects.4 Going without the drug causes a number of physiological effects, from mild to potentially life-threatening.
+Long-term use of prescription narcotics, even as prescribed by a doctor, can cause some people to develop a tolerance to the drug, which means they need higher or more frequent doses of the drug to get the desired effects.4 Going without the drug causes several physiological effects, from mild to potentially life-threatening.

-If you are dependent on opioids, you will require medical support to stop taking the drug.4 Research shows that the most effective treatment for opioid use disorder involves the use of medication combined with behavioral therapy.10
+If you are dependent on opioids, you will require medical support to help you safely stop taking the drug.4 Research shows that the most effective treatment for opioid use disorder involves the use of medication-assisted treatment with behavioral therapy.10

 How Can I Avoid Misusing Opioids?